sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-javascript/README.md

 # React: JavaScript

-One of React's advantages is that most of it just JavaScript and introduces very little additional React-specific syntax.
-Some of the JavaScript syntax used is more advanced than the syntax commonly used in websites and bears review.
+One of React's advantages is that it's mostly just JavaScript and introduces little additional React-specific syntax.
+However, some of the JavaScript syntax used in React is more advanced than the syntax used in websites and bears review.

 * [Arrow Functions](#arrow-functions)
 * [Modules](#modules)